shabin5785/Golang_notes/GO_1.md

 -You must import exactly the packages you need.
 A program will not compile if there are missing imports or if there are unnecessary ones.
 This strict requirement prevents references to unused packages from acc umulat ing as programs evolve.

+-Go does not require semicolons at the ends of statements or declarations, except where two or more appear on the same line.
+In effect, newlines following certain tokens are converted into semicolons, so where newlines are placed matters to proper parsing of Go code.